 ➳ Read More: Things To Do in Phuket, Thailand in 2 Days

-The best things to do in Bangkok Walking Map:
+Walking map of the best things to do in Bangkok

-What to do in Bangkok in 3 days:
+What to do in Bangkok in 3 days itinerary

-If you are in Bangkok you need to visit the Grand Palace, the Floating Market and of course the Chatuchak Market but there is so much more to see and experience.
-We have included our favorite spots in Bangkok for you to have a complete experience is this metropolitan city.
+If you are in Bangkok you need to visit the Grand Palace, Wat Pho, Wat Arun, Wat Phra Kaew, the Floating Market and the Chatuchak Market.
+We have included our favorite spots in Bangkok for you to visit in three days.

 ➳ Tip: Climb to the top for a panoramic view of the river and the city.